 Who suits whom

-Your country's rules, each exchange's terms for you, and the live fees decide it.
+Your country's current rules, each exchange's terms for you, and the live fees decide it.
 Verify with your national regulator and read the current terms before depositing.

 Frequently asked questions